insure logo

 What is gap insurance?

-Gap insurance is an optional vehicle insurance coverage that helps pay off an auto loan or lease if your car is totaled or stolen and you owe more than the car’s depreciated value.
+Gap insurance is optional vehicle insurance coverage that helps pay off an auto loan or lease if your vehicle is totaled or stolen and you owe more than the car’s depreciated value.

-Most car buyers finance their vehicles, taking out a loan for the value of their new car.
+Most car buyers finance their vehicles by taking out a loan.
 But it’s easy to forget that cars depreciate as soon as they’re driven off the lot.
-Often, car owners are driving vehicles that are worth less than what they owe their finance company.
+Often, owners are driving vehicles that are worth less than what they owe their finance company.

-If that car is totaled, the owner’s comprehensive or collision insurance reimbursement will be based on the vehicle’s actual cash value, not the owner’s loan balance.
-The owner is then responsible for the difference if the actual cash value is below the loan balance.
+If that car is totaled, the owner’s comprehensive or collision insurance reimbursement will be based on the vehicle’s actual cash value, not the loan balance.
+If the actual cash value is below the loan balance, the owner is responsible for the difference.

 However, gap insurance can make up the difference.